eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-10_received-the-gift-from-digital-ocean-the-hacktoberfest-t-shirt-and-gadgets.md

 - - -

-This page is synchronized from the post: [Received the Gift from Digital Ocean - The Hacktoberfest T-shirt and Gadgets](https://steemit.com/@justyy/received-the-gift-from-digital-ocean-the-hacktoberfest-t-shirt-and-gadgets)
+This page is synchronized from the post: ['Received the Gift from Digital Ocean - The Hacktoberfest T-shirt and Gadgets'](https://steemit.com/@justyy/received-the-gift-from-digital-ocean-the-hacktoberfest-t-shirt-and-gadgets)